|Fabricant:||Parke-Davis Div of Pfizer Inc|

 - if you have allergies to medicines, foods, or other substances

-- if you have low blood pressure, a serious infection, or a history of seizures
+- if you have a blood disease (eg, porphyria), liver disease, diabetes, or a history of lymph gland problems

-Some medicines may interact with Atorlip-10.
+Some medicines may interact with Dilantin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 Important safety information

-- Atorlip-10 may cause dizziness.
+- Dilantin may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
-Use Atorlip-10 with caution.
+Use Dilantin with caution.
 Do not drive or perform other possible unsafe tasks until you know how you react to it.

-- Tell your doctor or dentist that you take Atorlip-10 before you receive any medical or dental care, emergency care, or surgery.
+- Tell your doctor or dentist that you take Dilantin before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including blood cholesterol levels and liver function tests, may be performed while you use Atorlip-10.
+- Lab tests, including blood phenytoin levels, may be performed while you use Dilantin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Pregnancy and breast-feeding: Do not use Atorlip-10 if you are pregnant.
-It may cause harm to the fetus.
-Avoid becoming pregnant while you are taking it.
-If you think you may be pregnant, contact your doctor right away.
-It is not known if Atorlip-10 is found in breast milk.
-Do not breastfeed while taking Atorlip-10.
+- Pregnancy and breast-feeding: Dilantin may cause harm to the fetus.
+If you think you may be pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Dilantin while you are pregnant.
+Dilantin is found in breast milk.
+Do not breastfeed while taking Dilantin.

 All medicines may cause side effects, but many people have no, or minor, side effects.